 2. A Quick-Start Guide

-The following is a quick start guide to OpenLDAP 2.0 software, including the stand-alone LDAP daemon, slapd(8).
+The following is a quick start guide to OpenLDAP Software 2.6, including the Standalone

-It is meant to step you through the basic steps needed to install and configure OpenLDAP software.
-It should be used in conjunction with the other chapters of this document, manual pages, and other materials provided with the distribution (e.g. the INSTALL document) or on the OpenLDAP web site (in particular, the OpenLDAP Software FAQ).
+It is meant to walk you through the basic steps needed to install and configure OpenLDAP Software.
+It should be used in conjunction with the other chapters of this document, manual pages, and other materials provided with the distribution (e.g. the INSTALL document) or on the OpenLDAP web site (http://www.OpenLDAP.org), in particular the OpenLDAP Software

-If you intend to run OpenLDAP seriously, you should review the all of this document before attempt to install the software.
+If you intend to run OpenLDAP Software seriously, you should review all of this document before attempting to install the software.

-Note: This quick start guide does not use strong authentication nor any privacy and integrity protection services.
+Note: This quick start guide does not use strong authentication nor any integrity or confidential protection services.
 These services are described in other chapters of the OpenLDAP Administrator's Guide.

 - Get the software

-You can obtain a copy of the software by following the instructions on the OpenLDAP download page (http://www.openldap.org/software/download/).
-It is recommended that new users start with the (latest) release.
+You can obtain a copy of the software by following the instructions on the OpenLDAP Software download page (http://www.openldap.org/software/download/).
+It is recommended that new users start with the latest release.

 - Unpack the distribution

 Pick a directory for the source to live under, change directory to there, and unpack the distribution using the following commands: